 If we detect that your application is nearing the point where we may have to throttle it, we will likely pro-actively reach out to you to discuss how you can optimize your usage.
 If you have any questions, feel free to contact us and we’d be glad to help!

-You can obtain an application token by registering your application in your Socrata profile.
-After creating the application, click on App Tokens in the left-hand navigation bar.
-The application token will be visible.
+You can obtain an application token by registering for one in your Socrata profile.

 While it is possible to perform simple unauthenticated queries against the Socrata Open Data API without making use of an application token, you’ll receive much higher throttling limits if you include an application token in your requests.
 If you elect not to use an application token, you’ll be subjected to a much lower throttling limit for all requests originating from your IP address.

 There are two ways to include the application token in the request: